-The AD8 is a Preliminary Screening Device that is to be used to Determine Whether Further, more Definitive Testing, is Required and is Not To Be Used As It Was In The MMS
+The AD8 is a Preliminary Screening Device That Is to be Used to Determine Whether Further, More Definitive Testing is Required and is Not To Be Used As it Was in the MMS

-- 109. Defendants used the AD8 to categorize the study subject from no cognitive impairment to severe cognitive impairment. - 110.
-But the AD8 is not to be used for the purposes it was employed by the Defendants in the MMS. - 111.
-The AD8 is a basic screening tool that was originally designed to be administered by persons such as family members to assess whether they should seek further, more accurate, testing by medical professionals. - 112.
-So, but for a few exceptions not applicable to the MMS, all the AD8 is to be used for is to determine whether or not more precise diagnostic testing should be conducted on an individual to evaluate their cognitive status. - 113.
-Thus, the AD8 sets forth 8 levels of cognitive status with 1 being the healthiest and 8 being the least healthy. - 114.
-But it is not a diagnostic tool as it has been found to be wrong as much as 50% of the time in terms of where a patient is situated on the cognitive status spectrum. - 115.
-This means that, as a threshold matter, there is a chance that 50% of the MMS study subjects were placed in the wrong AD8 category, which in turn means that any analysis of the effects of Prevagen on any subgroups are automatically unreliable to arrive at any conclusions regarding Prevagen's efficacy within such subgroups. - 116.
+- 111. Defendants used the AD8 to categorize the study subject from no cognitive impairment to severe cognitive impairment. - 112.
+But the AD8 is not to be used for the purposes it was employed by the Defendants in the MMS. - 113.
+The AD8 is a basic screening tool that was originally designed to be administered by persons such as family members to assess whether they should seek further, more accurate, testing by medical professionals. - 114.
+So, but for a few exceptions not applicable to the MMS, all the AD8 is to be used for is to determine whether or not more precise diagnostic testing should be conducted on an individual to evaluate their cognitive status. - 115.
+Thus, the AD8 sets forth 8 levels of cognitive status with 1 being the healthiest and 8 being the least healthy. - 116.
+But it is not a diagnostic tool, as it has been found to be wrong as much as 50% of the time in terms of where a patient is situated on the cognitive status spectrum. - 117.
+This means that, as a threshold matter, there is a chance that 50% of the MMS study subjects were placed in the wrong AD8 category, which in turn means that any analysis of the effects of Prevagen on any subgroups are automatically unreliable to arrive at any conclusions regarding Prevagen's efficacy within such subgroups. - 118.
 Moreover, a recent meta-analysis of the AD8 found that it has "small informational value in confirming MCI (mild cognitive impairment) and dementia but moderate informational value in excluding it."
-"The Diagnostic Accuracy of the Ascertain Dementia 8 Questionnaire for
+See "The Diagnostic Accuracy of the Ascertain Dementia 8 Questionnaire for

-Detecting Cognitive Impairment."
-Attached as Exhibit 6.
+Detecting Cognitive Impairment," attached as Exhibit 6.
 Yet, it was used in the MMS to recruit subjects with MCI and the subgroup analysis (the persons categorized by Defendants as AD02 patients) claimed to include persons with MCI.

-117. This meta-analysis also found that, "The AD8 had greater sensitivity in differentiating normal cognition from MCI or dementia when used in clinics or hospitals than when used in the community."
+119. This meta-analysis also found that, "The AD8 had greater sensitivity in differentiating normal cognition from MCI or dementia when used in clinics or hospitals than when used in the community."
 The MMS was conducted on community dwelling older adults.

-The People Who Designed, Conducted and Analyzed the MMS were not Qualified to Conduct an RCT
+The People Who Designed, Conducted and Analyzed the MMS Were Not Qualified to Conduct an RCT

-- 118. The MMS study's problems also include the fact that it was designed, conducted, analyzed and written up by persons with no training, expertise or experience in clinical trials.
-This in turn likely describes why it was so unscientific and deeply flawed. - 119.
-The person who seems to have been primarily responsible for designing and conducting the various clinical trials on Prevagen17 including the MMS, was Taylor Gabourie who had a bachelors degree in psychology while she was with Quincy and conducting this study. - 120.
+- 120. The MMS study's problems also include the fact that it was designed, conducted, analyzed and written up by persons with no training, expertise or experience in clinical trials.
+This in turn likely describes why it was so unscientific and deeply flawed. - 121.
+The person who seems to have been primarily responsible for designing and conducting the various clinical trials on Prevagen17 including the MMS, was Taylor Gabourie who had a bachelors degree in psychology while she was with Quincy and conducting this study. - 122.
 According to her LinkedIn page, she is currently the AMR Communications Officer at the World Organization for Animal Health and lists her title at Quincy as "Statistical Research Coordinator" who according to her was "the main resource at any stage of the research process including: being knowledgeable of all protocols, regulations, ethical standards, processes/procedures and individual colleagues [sic] responsibilities."
-Attached as Exhibit 7. - 121.
-And the person who purportedly supervised her on the MMS study, Kenneth Lerner, was no better.
-Mr. Lerner states on LinkedIn that his latest degree is an MBA in marketing and who identifies himself on LinkedIn as being the head of "Business development and
+See Exhibit 7, attached hereto.